+C-1/C-3: Service Specific cation

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws regulations and policies referenced i n the specification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if · · · · · · · · · · · · · · · · · · ·

-Service Type:
+Service Type: applicable).

 Statutory Service

 Service:

 Day Habilitation

 Alternate Service Title (if any):

 Community Participation Support

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 04 Day Services 04010 prevocational services

 Category 2: Sub-Category 2:

 04 Day Services 04020 day habilitation

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Community Participation Support provides opportunities and support for community inclusion and building interest in and developing skills and potential for competitive integrated employment.
-Services should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, and strengths while reflecting his or her desired outcomes related to employment, community involvement and membership.
+Community Participation Support (CPS) provides opportunities & support for community inclusion & building interest in & developing skills & potential for competitive integrated employment.
+CPS should result in active, valued participation in a broad range of integrated activities that build on the participant's interests, preferences, gifts, & strengths while reflecting their desired outcomes related to employment, community involvement & membership.
+To achieve this, each participant must be offered opportunities & needed support to participate in community activities that are consistent with the participant's preferences, choices & interests.
+Each participant's preferences, choices, etc. may change based on their experiences & as a result, providers must have conversations at least quarterly about community activities in which the participant would like to participate.
+CPS should include a comprehensive analysis of the participant in relation to the following: